 Another measure of a computer’s ability to perform quickly when browsing the internet is the amount of memory or RAM (measured in Megabytes or MB).
 Your computer will perform much better with the online course applications if you have at least 256MB of RAM; 512MB, 1 GB or more is even better.
 (Computer geeks will tell you: You can never have too much RAM).

-The third measure of speed would be your modem speed and type of internet connection, though a 56K dial-up may work (but it will be very slow).
+The third measure of speed would be your internet speed along with the type of internet connection.

 - We do not recommend that you try to take an online course through a dial-up connection.

-- Wireless connections to the internet are faster than dial-up and also available in many communities though they may not always result in a reliable internet connection.
+- Wireless and cellular connections to the internet are generally fast enough and available in many communities though they may not always result in a reliable internet connection.

 - Your local community library may be a good place to start if you don’t have a computer and need access to the internet.

-Mobile: You can access Blackboard Learn from the browser on a tablet or phone, though you may not be able to do all class tasks like submitting assignments, joining discussions and taking tests.
-Blackboard also has a mobile app that you may purchase for Android and IOS devices, but even from the app store for access to Canvas which will probably give you a better Canvas experience on a mobile device.
+You can access the Iowa Valley Canvas LMS system from a browser on a tablet or phone, though you may not be able to do all class tasks like submitting assignments, joining discussions and taking tests.
+Canvas also has a mobile app for both IOS and Android devices that you can download from the app store for access to Canvas which will probably give you a better Canvas experience on a mobile device.